-This is Chris Froome’s Pinarello F10 race bike that he will be riding in the 2017 Tour de France.
+This is Chris Froome’s Pinarello F10 race bike that he’s been riding throughout the 2017 season.

 It has loads of neat and very deliberate details, suggesting that Chris Froome takes his bike set up very seriously indeed.